Tues/Thurs and marathons on weekends by arrangement.

 I worked for many years as a therapist and often felt that the best way that I could help a troubled child/adolescent was to work separately with their parents.
 I read about John Gottman’s research on couples relationships and had the opportunity to train with the Gottman's in 2002.
 This training has been career changing for me.
 After working for 17 years as the coordinator of a teen intensive outpatient program with Kaiser Psychiatry, I retired in 2014 and have changed my private practice to focus almost exclusively on couples therapy.
 I am currently part of a research project on the effectiveness of marathon therapy coordinated by the Gottman Institute.

-In addition to my work as a couples therapist, I have taught the Gottman Art and Science of Love Workshop (ASL) for over a decade.
-I also train roving therapists at the ASL workshops presented by the Gottman's.
-I am a Master Trainer and consultant for the Gottman Institute and help prepare therapists that are on the track to become Certified Gottman Method Therapists.
+In addition to my work as a couples therapist, I have taught the Gottman Art and Science of Love Workshop (ASL) for over a decade and trained roving therapists at the ASL workshops presented by the Gottman's for many years.
+I am an Advanced Trainer and consultant for the Gottman Institute and help prepare therapists that are on the track to become Certified Gottman Method Therapists.